logo

 1 Jul 2020

-You've probably heard of an Albino condition that strips humans and animals both of melanin, but you probably have not heard of melanism.
-Melanism is arguably the exact opposite of Albinism since it creates much darker skin tones and much like Albinism in animals produces lighter skin and fur patterns, Melanism in animals creates darker skin and fur patterns.
+You've probably heard of an albino condition that strips humans and animals of melanin, but you may not have heard of melanism.
+Melanism is arguably the exact opposite of albinism, as it creates much darker skin tones.
+Just as albinism in animals produces lighter skin and fur patterns, melanism creates darker skin and fur patterns.

 [ADVERTISEMENT]

-The sight of the Cross Fox may be a little eerie for some people, but most people find these stunning animals to be breathtaking.
+The sight of the cross fox may be a little eerie for some people, but most find these stunning animals to be breathtaking.

-The sight of the Cross Fox may be a little eerie for some people, but most people find these stunning animals to be breathtaking.
+The sight of the cross fox may be a little eerie for some people, but most find these stunning animals to be breathtaking.

 YouTube